MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/turn-external-sharing-on-or-off-for-sharepoint-online.md

 |ExternalUserSharingOnly  <br/> |Allow external users who accept sharing invitations and sign in as authenticated users.  <br/> |
 |ExternalUserAndGuestSharing  <br/> |Allow sharing with all external users, and by using anonymous access links.  <br/> |

-To view the existing sharing setting, use the Get-SPOSite Windows PowerShell cmdlet.
+For info about this cmdlet, see [Set-SPOSite](https://go.microsoft.com/fwlink/?linkid=872325).
+To view the existing sharing setting, use the [Get-SPOSite](https://go.microsoft.com/fwlink/?linkid=872326) cmdlet.

 Example: